armankhondker/aVeryFunCryptoService/README.md

-# Crypto Service - Drop Wizard Application
+# A Very Fun Crypto Service

 How to start the DropWizardProject application
 ---